What is the Network?

 In 1988, the Agricultural Health & Safety Network (The Network) began as a joint venture between the Centre for Agricultural Medicine, Saskatchewan Association of Rural Municipalities (SARM) and six Saskatchewan Rural Municipalities.

-Rural Municipalities pay an annual fee of $4.60 per active farm family to benefit from Network resources and services.
+Rural Municipalities pay an annual fee of $4.60 per active farm family plus a $400 base membership fee to benefit from Network resources and services.
 Saskatchewan Ministry of Agriculture funds are combined with membership fees to develop and deliver farm health and safety educational materials and services to the Network RMs.
 The professionally trained staff include experts in health education, occupational health and safety, nursing and support staff who have a farming background.
 The Network staff recruit funds though granting agencies to augment Rural Municipality fees and Saskatchewan Ministry of Agriculture funds.